 Due to the broad scope of the HSA's inventory and assessment, it continues to provide a valuable information base for the Commission's Stream Protection and Management Program and will continue to be referred to in various sections of this report.
-For Paakea Stream, the aquatic resources were classified as "moderate", meaning a fair amount of native species were present.
-Only the hihiwai from from Native Species Group 1 was identified.
-The HSA classification was based on one survey conducted in 1979.
+Unfortunately, the HSA did not assess Waiaaka Stream.